Blxckie

-Early life
+Early and personal life

 Sihle Sithole was born on 24 November 1999 in Sydenham Heights, Durban, South Africa.
 His musical interest started at the age of 6 when he recorded music with his friends.

-Sithole enrolled at the University of KwaZulu-Natal with a degree in Psychology, but failed to graduate due to the lockdown during the COVID-19 pandemic.
+Sithole enrolled at the University of KwaZulu-Natal with a degree in Psychology, but failed to graduate during the lockdown during the COVID-19 pandemic.

+In September 2024 Blxckie had his first daughter.

 Career

-In an interview with Akho Mabandla, he commented that he felt there was a disconnect between South African artists and their fans, saying "It's almost like when an artist blows up or gets a little bit of fame, that goes straight to their head.
-But what they forget is that the fans will always be the thing that stands between you and greatness.
-As much as they love the music, we need them to keep listening if we want to stick around, and that's what I'm all about."

-In March 2020, Sithole visited Johannesburg as the country underwent a 21-day lockdown, as a result of COVID.
-Whilst in Johannesburg, his popularity soared as he released multiple songs on SoundCloud Early that same month, he was named Up Next artist by Apple Music.
+In March 2020, he was named Up Next artist by Apple Music.
 On 30 April 2021, his single "David" was released.
 The song was certified gold in South Africa.

-On 10 May 2021, he announced a single "Ye ×4" featuring Nasty C and the release date via his Instagram account.
-The song was released 14 May 2021.
-"Ye×4" was certified double platinum with sales of over 40,000 units.
+On 14 May 2021, he released the single "Ye ×4" featuring Nasty C; it was certified double platinum with sales of over 40,000 units.
 His debut studio album B4Now was released on 21 May 2021.
 It features appearances from artists such as Nasty C, LucasRaps, FLVME, Rowlene, and LeoDaleo.
 The album was certified gold in South Africa with sales of over 10,000 units.

-Blxckie embarked on his B4Now Tour on 26 November, kicking off in his home city of Durban at The Warehouse; that included 10 dates that ran through to December 2021.
-The tour was supported by A-Reece, Nasty C, Zakes Bantwini, Nadia Nakai, Sjava, Focalistic, Okmalumkoolkat, Big Zulu, Shizze, LeoDaLeo, 031Choppa, Clout Internet Boyz and itsbambino.
+Blxckie embarked on his B4Now Tour on 26 November, kicking off in his home city of Durban at The Warehouse and including 10 dates that ran through to December 2021.
 He won Freshman of the Year and was nominated for Album of the Year (B4Now), Song of the Year ("Ye×4") and Best Collaboration at the South African Hip Hop Awards 2021.

 In December 2021, he ranked number 1 on MTV Base: SA's Hottest MCs.
-"Cold" was released as his new EP's lead single on 3 February 2022, at the time of release he also announced the release date of his EP via his Instagram account.
+"Cold" was released as his new EP's lead single on 3 February 2022.
 On 18 February 2022, his EP 4LUV was released.
-He later collaborated with fellow South African rapper A-Reece on the song "Sneaky".
-He would then be nominated as the Best International Flow at the BET Hip Hop Awards in 2022.